hdgarrood/purescript-numeric-hierarchy-guide/matrices.rst

 which is meant.

 As you might expect, for any pair of natural numbers :math:`m, n
-\in \mathbb{N}`, the set of :math:`m \times n` matrices forms a group under addition.
+\in \mathbb{N}`, the set of :math:`m \times n` matrices forms an Abelian group under addition.
 Note that matrices must have the same dimensions if you want to be able to add them together.

 We represent a linear mapping from :math:`\mathbb{R}^2` to :math:`\mathbb{R}^2` as a matrix by taking the vectors :math:`\boldsymbol{a_1}` and